North Dakota Digital Government Summit 2026 Banner

 Kimberly Weis became the Chief Data Officer (CDO) for North Dakota Information Technology (NDIT) in January 2024.
 In this role, she is responsible for shaping how NDIT and State Agencies leverage data to drive innovation, enhance efficiency, and achieve better outcomes for stakeholders.

 Weis was born and raised in Bismarck, ND.
 She earned an undergraduate degree in Biochemistry/Molecular Biology and a Master of Public Health degree in Epidemiology in Minnesota before returning to ND in 2004.
-At that time, she started her career in public service, working at the North Dakota Department of Health as an epidemiologist.
-She later transitioned to Human Services, serving as the Assistant Director of the data analytics team.
-In 2019, Weis moved to the Data Division of NDIT, and in 2020, Weis became the Data and Analytics Director within NDIT.
+She has worked in ND state government—across three state agencies—for 22 years, starting her career as an epidemiologist with the Department of Health.

 More